mattramos/SparseHGP/README.md

 # SHGP - Sparse Hierarchical Gaussian Process
 A sparse implementation of a heirarchical Gaussian processes in gpflow.
+On the jax branch we are planning to produce a jax implementation.

+**Please note that there is an active issue where the compilation of models with a large number of time series (realisations) create memory problems.
+We're working on this**

 ### Setup
 Create conda environment